Ris345/Twitter-Showcase-App/scratch.md

 what if I push all the data from the destructured  object data into a new array that I map over

+Displaying images on the front-end when user searches for @username step 1 get the values of the object step 2 get the then push them into array step 3 map over that array step 4 if img url then display url step 5 else display preview_image_url

+Bug with displaying images: sometimes the images of previously searched twitter account are getting dispayed only on image displays for all the 10 tweets